Tosin Abasi: Nylon acoustic-electric guitars

 Nylon acoustic-electric guitars use a mix of technologies to modernize classical guitar construction with ergonomic and body design influences from the electric guitar.
 Roughly, they well mimic the tones and timbres of a traditional acoustic classical guitar though often feature a MIDI output and/ or a traditional audio jack to be plugged into some amplifying system, though mostly intended for "acoustic amplifiers," which find greater use for steel-string acoustic-electric guitars, popular in many genres.

 Specialty instruments

-The first two entries to this list are particularly interesting: used in at least "Physical Education" from The Joy of Motion and some of Weightless, while these are both 8-string'ed guitars, they feature a modified neck and fretboard that allows for two "negative frets" for the lowest strings.
+The first two entries to this list are particularly interesting: used in at least "Physical Education" from The Joy of Motion and some of Weightless, while these are both 8-stringed guitars, they feature a modified neck and fretboard that allows for two "negative frets" for the lowest strings.
 That is, while the top 6-strings boast 24 frets each, the lowest strings boast 26.
 These are left tuned to C#1; the Blur is equipped with a capo specifically for those strings, which returns it to normal.
 A second, similar Made to Measure Strandberg was produced for Javier Reyes, which he still uses on tour for "Physical Education."